lorforlinux/docs.beagleboard.io/boards/beaglev/ahead/02-quick-start.rst

    .. group-tab:: Connecting antenna

-      To use WiFi you are **required** to connect the 2.4GHz/5GHz antenna provided in the BeagleV Ahead box.
+      To use WiFi you are **required** to connect the 2.4GHz/5GHz antenna provided in BeagleV Ahead box.
 Below is a guide to connect the antenna to your BeagleV Ahead board.

       .. figure:: media/antenna-guide/connect.*